iffy/generalconference/data/eng/1986-04/010-welfare-principles-to-guide-our-lives-an-eternal-plan-for-the-welfare-of-mens-souls/text.md

-# Welfare Principles to Guide Our Lives: An Eternal Plan for the Welfare of Men’s
+# Welfare Principles to Guide Our Lives:An Eternal Plan for the Welfare of Men’s Souls
-					Souls

 My brothers and sisters, throughout the history of the world, the Lord has been concerned for the eternal welfare of the souls of his children.
 Over the